NuttapolKhumdang/EExpressEcommerce/README.md

 ### Features

 This project is currently in development.
-Some feature may broken or haveing bug in working process
+Some feature may broken or having bug in working process

 - **Comprehensive User Experience:** Simulating a full e-commerce journey from product browsing to checkout.
 - **Inventory Management:** Adding, editing, and managing products to understand e-commerce backend functionalities.